 In Blood Meridian, the monstrous giant Judge Holden is utterly hairless, lacking even eyebrows and eyelashes.

-The Satanists in Mr Blank deliberately invoke this trope out of their desire to look as evil as possible.
+The Satanists in Mr Blank and its sequel Get Blank deliberately invoke this trope out of their desire to look as evil as possible.
 Vassily the Whale is also bald and evil, though it's less self-conscious and more about him looking as close to a cetacean in a shiny suit as possible.

 Speaking of Patrick Stewart, he's the Big Bad in The BBCJohn le Carré serials Tinker, Tailor, Soldier, Spy and Smiley's People.
 When playing the villain in I, Claudius, however, he's got hair — either for the above-mentioned 'deformity' reason or because his bald head had not yet become famous.

 Rare female example: as Battlestar Galactica's president Laura Roslin loses her hair to cancer treatments, she also becomes increasingly totalitarian.

 Black Hole High: Victor Pearson, the series' antagonist, is bald in the present day, but in the 1987 time zone, he has a full head of hair.
 Almost everything we see of him in this period is sympathetic.
 He also manages to keep his hair in an alternate timeline where he's a slightly dotty science teacher.
 The final kicker: in the series finale, which reveals Pearson's ultimately noble motives, Victor is starting to grow his hair back.

 The Technomages of Babylon 5 all shave their heads, for easier access to the brain and spinal column.
 Their evilness varies from person to person.